-Do not tilt the camper sideways while raising it on the jacks.
+Do not tilt the camper sideways while raising or lowering camper on the jacks.
 The jacks could buckle.

-Always raise or lower the camper with the front either level or higher than the back to avoid weight transfer and damage to jacks or cargo.
+Always raise and/or lower camper with the front either level or higher than the back to avoid weight transfer and damage to jacks or cargo.